Anku5hk/Help-Me-Read/README.md

 # Help-Me-Read [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1D-Gntt8EAPWyP2QEpKV6dnZCglTbXi32?usp=sharing)
-Awesome app created with Streamlit + HuggingFace🤗 to get summary, question-answer, translate to language from given input text.
-It uses [T5 (Text-To-Text Transfer Transformer)](https://github.com/google-research/text-to-text-transfer-transformer#released-model-checkpoints) for summaries/translation and ['Question Generation using transformers'](https://github.com/patil-suraj/question_generation) for question answer generation.
+An End-To-End machine learning web application created with Flask + BootStrap + HuggingFace🤗 to get summary and generate question-answer from given input text.
+It uses [T5 (Text-To-Text Transfer Transformer)](https://github.com/google-research/text-to-text-transfer-transformer#released-model-checkpoints) for summaries and ['Question Generation using transformers'](https://github.com/patil-suraj/question_generation) for question answer generation.
 #### Some details:
-The Goal of this project is to meaningfully summarize huge posts/blogs using machine learning.
-Also to get text marked for important sentences, to save time while reading huge posts.
-It uses T5 model, pre-trained on C4(Colossal Clean Crawled Corpus) which is a very huge unlabeled text dataset, achieve SOTA results on many NLP benchmarks while being flexible enough to be fine-tuned for other tasks.
-Using T5 allows to use the same model, loss function, and hyperparameters on any NLP task, including machine translation, document summarization, question answering, and classification tasks.
-Using T5 is so simple that one needs to input text like "summarize: text-needed-to-be-summarize-here" and it'll give output summary for the text, Awesome!!.
-I have used the t5-small(which has 60 million parameters)for summarization which is the smallest available and the HuggingFace version due to its ease of use.
-T5 does abstractive summarization which is a technique in which the summary is generated and not extracted.
-For question answer generation there were new recent models like MiniLM and ProphetNet but they are a bit hard to get working.
-The defualt T5 only generates answers given text and questions, So currently i have used another pretrained t5-small which can generate QAs given only text and it works just fine.
+This is a Web application is created with flask(a python microframework), for NLP models HuggingFace is used and for styling and other purposses HTML+CSS+Javascript is used.
+The goal was to help user read their text, it can be a blog text, some long passage etc. This application takes advantage of multitask model nameed T5 to generate abstractive summary, generate questions from the given text and verify thier answers using a NLP technique called Semantic textual similarity (MRPC in short).
+To get started, user needs to input some text they want to read, then can summarize the given text or also can generate questions based on the texts summary.
+User can later attend the questions generated to verify their knowledge about the text and can also get results of they did from the model.
 ## Requirements
 ```
-pytorch 1.6.0
+pytorch 1.6.0 or above
-streamlit
 transformers 3.1.0
 ```